Ray Nelson (author): Career

 Nelson began his career writing and creating cartoons for science fiction fanzines.
 Later Nelson wrote many professionally published short stories including "Turn Off the Sky" and "Nightfall on the Dead Sea".
-His best known story "Eight O'Clock in the Morning" was published in The Magazine of Fantasy & Science Fiction (November 1963).
-Ray Nelson and artist Bill Wray adapted the story as their comic "Nada" published in the comic book anthology Alien Encounters (No. 6, April 1986) and director John Carpenter adapted it as his film They Live (1988).
+His best-known story "Eight O'Clock in the Morning" was published in The Magazine of Fantasy & Science Fiction (November 1963).
+Ray Nelson and artist Bill Wray adapted the story as their comic "Nada" published in the comic book anthology Alien Encounters (No. 6, April 1986), and director John Carpenter adapted it as his film They Live (1988).

 Nelson collaborated with Philip K. Dick on the 1967 alien invasion novel The Ganymede Takeover.
 Nelson was friends with Dick starting in childhood, and in a documentary about Dick, Nelson says that the only times that Dick tried LSD were the two times that he gave it to him.
 That biographical documentary about Dick, in which Nelson is a featured interviewee, is The Penultimate Truth About Philip K. Dick produced in 2007.

 In the early 1970s, Nelson ran a writers' workshop at the First Unitarian Church in the San Francisco Bay Area.
 One of his students was Anne Rice.
 He was a lifetime member of the California Writers Club.

 His 1975 book Blake's Progress, in which the poet William Blake is a time traveler, was described by John Clute in The Encyclopedia of Science Fiction as "Nelson's best work".
 Richard A. Lupoff called it "a revelation," saying "Nelson's style is sharply focused and carefully colored...
 His plotting is exactly as complex as it ought to be [and] his characters are nicely drawn."
 It was rewritten and republished as 1985's Timequest.

 At the 1982 Philip K. Dick Awards, Nelson's novel The Prometheus Man gained a special citation (runner-up).

+Nelson was added to the First Fandom Hall of Fame in 2019 for "his life-long genuine love of science fiction and his enthusiastic service to that community for decades."

 Propeller beanie

-Ray Nelson has professed that his greatest claim to fame is to be the creator of the iconic propeller beanie as emblematic of science fiction fandom while a 10th-grader at Cadillac High School.
+Nelson professed that his greatest claim to fame was as the creator of the iconic propeller beanie as emblematic of science fiction fandom while a 10th-grader at Cadillac High School.
 He also claims to have invented the "Beany" character in a 1948 contest for what would become Time for Beany while visiting relatives in California.
 "I think it's probably my best bet of being remembered", Nelson says.
 "I've never been on the New York Times bestseller list."